AI Search Ranking Factors

 Answer-First Content StructureWeight: 20%Critical impact

-AI systems extract answers from the first 50 words of a section.
+AI systems extract self-contained passages from the top of each section.
+Pew Research's measurement of 68,879 actual AI Overview answers found a 67-word median — meaning a 40–75 word answer paragraph under each H2 matches the shape AI cites.
 Pages that bury answers below introductions, disclaimers, or filler are skipped in favor of pages that lead with direct, specific answers.

 How to optimize

-• Put a direct answer to the target query in the first 50 words
+• Put a direct 40–75 word answer to the target query directly under each H2

 • Avoid filler introductions — lead every section with the key claim